ronen-aniti-projects/Qubo-6DOF-Dynamics-Model/index.md

 layout: default
 title: "Towards a 6-DoF Dynamics Model for Qubo"
 ---
 # Towards a 6-DoF Dynamics Model for Qubo
+Author: Ronen Aniti, Contributor to Robotics at Maryland's Qubo (Underwater Robot) Mechanical Subteam

 ## Picture of Qubo in the Water
 <img src="Qubo_In_Water.jpg" alt="Qubo in Water" width="600px" />